noob-infinite/codingPractices1/Level1/L1_01/README.md

-Given a varaible named year
+Given a variable named year
-break each digit of year into digit1 digit2 digit3 digit4 from left to right
+break each digit of year into d1 d2 d3 d4 from left to right

 adapted from https://codeforces.com/problemset/problem/271/A